cortsf/quterofi/README.md

 For `quterofi/set_quickmarks` to create or update (if already exists) your `gh.qr`, `gh.lnx`, `ghi.qr` and `ghi.lnx` quickmarks.
 Although it's possible for `quterofi/set_quickmarks` to also detect and delete from an alias namespace like `gh` a quickmark like `qr`, when there is no `[[github_repos]]` block providing `gh.qr`, the current implementation of `quterofi/set_quickmarks` won't automatically do it and is up to you to delete any quickmarks created by `quterofi/set_quickmarks`.
 Of course, this ~~may~~ will change in the future.

-Resulting quickmarks for the above `querofi.toml`:
+Resulting quickmarks for the above `quterofi.toml`:

 ``` json
 {"gh.qr": "https://github.com/cortsf/quterofi"}